Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/python.rst

 In this example, the chain is split every 2 units.
 A more elaborated version uses two predicates instead of one: One to determine the starting point of the new chain and the other to determine its ending point.
-This second version can lead to a set of Chains that are disjoint or that overlap if the two predicates are different.
-(see ``Operators.sequentialSplit()`` for more details).
+This second version can lead to a set of Chains that are disjoint or that overlap if the two predicates are different (see ``Operators.sequentialSplit()`` for more details).

 Recursive splitting ``Operators.recursiveSplit()`` evaluates a function